Gozinih/Automated-MODSIM-DSS-Run/README.md

-# MODSIM Batch Scenario Runner
+# Automated MODSIM-DSS Runner

-A Python-based workflow for preparing, executing, and post-processing batch MODSIM simulations using daily scenario inputs.
-This repository enables automated large-scale hydropower system simulations by integrating data preprocessing, model updating, parallel execution, and result extraction.
+A Python-based workflow for preparing (importing daily inflow and demand scenarios) and executing (Parallel Run) MODSIM-DSS modles.

 ---